Berserkir-Wolf/Setup_Scripts/README.md

   - [ ] If no:
     - [ ] exit

-## Setup-DefaultPC
+## Start-PCSetup

-This one uninstalls the HP Bloat from a new machine, and sets some default configurations.
+This one uninstalls the bloat from a new machine, and sets some default configurations.

 Functions needed: